Houston Buffaloes: Later history and succession (1928–1961)

 In 1959, the Buffs severed ties with the Cardinals to move up to the Triple-A level, and then began an affiliation with the Chicago Cubs.
 At the same time, the City of Houston, through a group of local business leaders known as the "Houston Sports Association", was selected as one of the eight members of a planned "third major league", the Continental League, but plans eventually fell through after team owner Marty Marion could not come to an agreement to sell the team.
 The Continental League as a whole folded in August 1960, and Marion sold the team to a group led by William Hopkins on August 16, 1960.
 However, on October 17, 1960, the National League granted an expansion franchise to the Houston Sports Association in which their team could begin play in the 1962 season.
-According to the Major League Baseball Constitution, the Houston Sports Association was required to obtain territorial rights from the Houston Buffaloes in order to play in the Houston area, and again negotiations began to purchase the team.
+According to the Major League Baseball Constitution, the Houston Sports Association was required to obtain territorial rights from the Buffs before beginning play.
+Under the rules of the time, the owner of a minor league team owned the major league rights to a city.
+Again negotiations began to purchase the team.
 Eventually, the Houston Sports Association purchased the Houston Buffaloes from William Hopkins on January 17, 1961.
 The purchase price for the team was $393,000 USD.
 Additionally, the HSA was forced to pay US$200,000 to the American Association because of their removal from the league.
 The Buffs played one last minor league season as the top farm team of the Chicago Cubs in 1961 before being succeeded by the city's NL club, the Colt .45s (known since 1965 as the Houston Astros).